Finding Home Selling Sites Online

-- Use a wide-angled digital camera.
+- Use a wide-angle digital camera.
 Shoot more photos than you need.
-Try different view points -- ground level or bird's eye views, and take them from a variety of angles to find the best pictures that scream "buy me."
+Try different viewpoints -- ground level or bird's eye views, and take them from a variety of angles to find the best pictures that scream "buy me."

 - Bare minimum: front, back, kitchen and living room.

 - Take close-ups of interesting features such as tile work, chandeliers or fireplace mantels.

 - Use photo enhancement software.
 Color correct, crop, reduce the image and downsize pixels (72 or 96 dpi) for the Web.